Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Theory

 Natural orbitals are defined as the eigenfunctions of the correlated one-body reduced density matrix.\cite{lowdin1955quantum} In a relativistic framework, the analogous quantities, known as natural spinors, are obtained by diagonalizing a spin-coupled one-body reduced density matrix derived from a correlated wave function.

-Within the frozen natural spinor (FNS) approach, the occupied spinors are retained at the Dirac–Hartree–Fock (DHF) level, while only the virtual space is transformed.
+Within the frozen natural spinor (FNS) approach\cite{chamoli2022reduced,yuan2022assessing}, the occupied spinors are retained at the Hartree-Fock level, while only the virtual space is transformed.
 The unrelaxed one-body reduced density matrix (RDM) at the MP2 level is given by